 To witness artists crossing disciplines for inspiration, as Stanley has done in A Road to Nowhere, is fascinating.
 The connectivity between art and people when a painter can find inspiration in a song, an author finds inspiration in a ballet, a musician finds inspiration in a painting, etc. itself is moving.
 A famous example of art influencing other artists is Italian composer Ottorino Respighi using Botticelli’s Primavera, Adoration of the Magi, and Birth of Venus as inspiration for his piece Trittico Botticelliano.
 Art inspiring and encouraging other artists… That’s cool.

--by Sessalie Gore, Halsey Intern
+By Sessalie Gore, Halsey Institute Intern